Leg spin

 A leg spin or leg break delivery bowled from over the wicket.

 A leg spin or leg break delivery bowled from around the wicket.

 Leg spin is a type of spin bowling in cricket.
 A bowler who uses this technique is called a leg spinner.
 Leg spinners bowl with their right-arm and a wrist spin action.
 The leg spinner's normal delivery is called a leg break, which spins from right to left (from the bowler's perspective) when the ball bounces on the pitch.
 For a right-handed batter, the ball breaks towards them from the leg side, hence the name 'leg break'.

 Leg spinners bowl mostly leg breaks, varying them by adjusting the line and length, and amount of side spin versus topspin of the deliveries.
 Leg spinners also typically use variations of flight by sometimes looping the ball in the air, allowing any cross-breeze and the aerodynamic effects of the spinning ball to cause the ball to dip and drift before bouncing and spinning or "turning", sharply.
 Leg spinners also bowl other types of delivery, which spin differently, such as the googly.

 The terms 'leg spin', 'leg spinner', 'leg break' and 'leggie' are used in slightly different ways by different sources.

 The bowlers with the second- and fourth-highest number of wickets in the history of Test cricket, Shane Warne and Anil Kumble, respectively, were leg spinners.
-One famous example of leg spin is Warne's Ball of the Century.

 History

 In the 1970s and 1980s, it was thought that leg spin would disappear from the game due to the success of West Indian, and later Australian teams, exclusively using fast bowlers.
 During this time Abdul Qadir of Pakistan was the highest-profile leg spinner in the world and is sometimes credited with "keeping the art alive".
-However, leg spin has again become popular with cricket fans and a successful part of cricket teams, driven largely by the success of Shane Warne, beginning with his spectacular Ball of the Century to Mike Gatting in 1993.
+However, leg spin become popular again with cricket fans and a successful part of cricket teams, driven largely by the success of Shane Warne, beginning with his spectacular Ball of the Century to Mike Gatting in 1993.